-This wasn’t planned at all, but my cousin and I went to visit Martinique to celebrate my 31st birthday.
+This wasn’t planned at all, but my cousin and I went to the island of Martinique to celebrate my 31st birthday.
 We traveled to Martinique from NYC to via Norweigan Airlines and it was a convenient and affordable option for a quick getaway.

 The hotel where we stayed in Martinique was Hôtel La Batelière in Schoelcher.
 It is about a 15 min drive from the airport and close to the beach, restaurants, public transportation, and has a grocery store across the highway.
 Even though I shared a list of things to do in Martinique, I still received a lot of questions about visiting Martinique via Instagram.
 Here’s are some basic things to know before traveling to Martinique for first-time visitors.

 Before traveling to Martinique it is good to know there is no visa requirement for U.S. Citizens.
 You just need six months validity on your passport and at least one blank page.

 Since Martinique is part of the French Caribbean as an overseas territory, be ready to exchange your dollars for Euros.
 Most of the locations we went to accepted credit cards, but there’s nothing wrong with having cash on hand.